Degrees and Certifications:

 Collegiate Alma Mater:

-Silvia Salinas enters her 14th year in Dallas ISD Department of Athletics.
-Salinas begins her first full year as the Executive Director of Athletics.
-She was named the Executive Director of Athletics in December of 2019.
-Salinas earned a Bachelor’s degree in Exercise and Sports Science from Southwest Texas State University where she competed in cross-country and track and field.
-She earned her Master’s degree in Sports Administration from Northwestern State University, and a doctorate in Higher Education and Athletics Administration from the University of North Texas.
-In September 2013, she completed her dissertation titled The Academic and Athletic Experiences of African-American Males in a Division I (FBS) Football Program.
+Salinas earned a bachelor’s degree in exercise and sports science from Southwest Texas State University, where she competed in cross country and track & field.
+She earned her master’s degree in sports administration from Northwestern State University, and a doctorate in higher education and athletics administration from the University of North Texas.
+In September 2013, she completed her dissertation titled The Academic and Athletic Experiences of African American Males in a Division I (FBS) Football Program.